-"...conscious firms outperformed the overall stock market by a ratio of 10.5:1 over a fifteen-year period, delivering more than 1,600 percent total returns when the market was up just over 150 percent for the same period." — John Mackey, Conscience Capitalism
+“...conscious firms outperformed the overall stock market by a ratio of 10.5:1 over fifteen years, delivering more than 1,600 percent total returns when the market was up just over 150 percent for the same period.” — John Mackey, Conscience Capitalism

 Businesses that operate from a center of purpose grow organically and spend less time on managing and advertising.
 The decisions they make are usually not made from fear or short-term gains but for long-term benefits.
 They also attract a greater sense of brand loyalty and advocacy.
 Overall, they can spend time on their business rather than dealing with making up ground through artificial stimulants like discounting and sales promotions.

 Everyone has a will toward meaning.
-This is one of the theories of internationally renowned psychiatrist and neurologist, Victor Frankl.
+This is one of the theories of internationally renowned psychiatrist and neurologist Victor Frankl.
 He learned, developed, and practiced his theories while he was being detained in Auschwitz—a Nazi concentration camp.
-Dr. Frankl witnessed those who believed they were born for a greater purpose than to die in the concentration camp, lived.
-Those who didn't don't.
+Dr. Frankl witnessed those who believed they were born for a greater purpose than to die in the concentration camp lived.
+Those who didn’t don’t.
 If man’s search for meaning is the primary motivation in life, then we are attracted to a brand because we look for meaning in brands—not just specifically for a product or service.
-We will be most attracted to those brands that have meaning, that communicate their meaning and connect with their meaning.
+We will be most attracted to those brands that have meaning, communicate their meaning, and connect with their meaning.

-Branding is all about the search for meaning and purpose in a name, voice, customer experience, product design, and all visual imagery.
-From the use of colors, symbols, words, shapes, and interaction, meaning is built.
+Branding is all about searching for meaning and purpose in a name, voice, customer experience, product design, and all visual imagery.
+From using colors, symbols, words, shapes, and interaction, meaning is built.
 All those individual signals are received and create a tapestry that becomes the brand.
 With one unraveling thread, the brand becomes marred and starts to erode the integrity of its wholeness.
-Enough unraveling threads and the image is broken down to a point it’s unrecognizable.
+Enough unraveling threads, and the image is broken down to a point it’s unrecognizable.
 At this point, it only provides confusion from the incoherent and incongruent message.
-The bond becomes weak and is forgotten and easily replaced.
+The bond becomes weak and is forgotten, and easily replaced.

-Genuine purposes are transcendent, energizing, and inspire all the independent stakeholders.
+Genuine purposes are transcendent, energizing, and inspiring all the independent stakeholders.
 They can fit into one or all of these four categories: The Good, The True, The Beautiful, The Heroic.

 THE TRUE: Discovering and furthering human knowledge